brajeshwar/brajeshwar.github.io/_posts/2007/2007-08-02-spam-and-how-it-all-started.md

----
-layout: post
-title: Spam and how it all started
+# Spam and how it all started
----

 "We invite you to come see the 2020 and hear about the DECSystem-20 family", wrote Gary Thuerk of the Digital Equipment Corporation in an effort to let people in the technology field to know about his company.
 That email written in 1978 <a href="http://www.newyorker.com/reporting/2007/08/06/070806fa_fact_specter">marked the beginning</a> of the unsolicited junk emails which is notoriously known in the internet term as SPAM.